SysBioChalmers/OrthOmics/README.md

 | Osmotic stress |	30°C / pH 5.5 / 600 mM KCL |	30°C / pH 5.5 / 600 mM KCL |	--- |

 The main script for this analysis is **`multiOmics_Analysis_pipeline.R`** located on the `complementaryScripts` subfolder.
-It should be run on R studio allowing the installation of the required packages.
-With this, preprocessing (two levels of filters), PCA and DE analysis are performed on RNAseq, relative and absolute proteomics datasets.
+It should be run using R studio after the installation of the required packages.
+This script preprocesses raw data (via two filters), performs PCA and other dataset visualizations, and outputs DE data in .csv form for RNAseq, relative, and absolute proteomics datasets.

-DE hits for all organisms and conditions are mapped to the **`SingleCopyOG_All.txt`** file which contains a list of 1:1:1 single copy orthologous proteins obtained from the [**`orthoFinder`**](https://github.com/davidemms/OrthoFinder), this allows to explore the evolutionary conserved stress-adaptation responses of the three organisms in this study at the transcript and protein levels.
+In addition, significant DE hits for all organisms and conditions are mapped to the **`SingleCopyOG_All.txt`** file that contains a list of 1:1:1 single copy orthologous proteins inferred using [**`orthoFinder`**](https://github.com/davidemms/OrthoFinder).
+This file allows the user to explore the evolutionary conserved stress-adaptation responses of the three organisms in this study at the transcript and protein levels.

-Finally, an integrated table wich contains results from DE RNAseq analysis, absolute proteomics levels, GO terms, gene names, molecular weights, AA sequence length, etc. is generated for the three organisms.
+Finally, an integrated table that contains results from DE RNAseq analysis, absolute proteomics levels, GO terms, gene names, molecular weights, AA sequence length, etc. is generated for the three organisms.

 ## Integration into GEMs
 The absolute proteomics datasets [NSAF] have also been incorporated to enzyme-constrained GEMs for the three organisms, available at: